philschanely/scripting-p2-base/.guides/content/Coding-round-1-0a5d.md

 So now lets call our API's `auth_user` endpoint.
 See the documentation for this from the preview dropdown and copy the GET request code provided.
 Paste it inside `processLogin()`.
 Where the provided code has the `filter` property and assigns an object to it, replace that whole object with your data variable that you assigned earlier when you called `serializeData()`.
 This way you pass the provided email and password to the API as a GET request.
 Inside anonymous function assigned to the `success` property redefine the `data` parameter to be the result of `$.parseJSON(data)`.

-Now log `data` to the console to see the result from the server.
+Now log new `data` value to the console to see the result from the server.
 A default user with email `phil@example.com` and password, `password` is provided, so if you enter these credentials you should see a valid user returned.
 Any other credentials at this point should return an invalid user object.

 # Processing Signup

-Coming soon.
+Now lets get things set up so users can create new accounts beyond our default provided accounts.
+First ensure that you have precisely the following in your signup page's form:

+* text input fields with `name` attributes that match the corresponding field names for users: `name`, `email`.
+* two password type input fields.
+One should have a `name` of `password` and the other must be different but logical such as `passwordConfirm`.

+We'll want to set up a listener to respond to submit actions on the form here, so ensure you can select that form specifically such as a unique `id` or unique `class`.

 # Loading Tasks and Categories